BenGOsborn/Markotplace/README.md

 ## Immediate

 -   One of my apps failed to start (maybe look into the updating tool ?) (could be to do with the build times ?)
--   Try and looking at all .find instances and try and cache some of them
 -   Make a new production non-root user for the app to run on
--   Add "hostname" into the deploy.ssl script (maybe export env variables and then use it that way ?)
--   Maybe the need for setting the environment variable before the build command is not needed now with the addition of the ARG
--   GitHub actions auto deployment
--   Hostnames do not contain port ??? (maybe change that from hostname to domain name or something)